01 Jul 2026

 During the webhook subscription process, Preservica will send a challenge response message to the specified endpoint URL to

-verify that it exists and its publicly accessible.
+verify that it exists, and it’s publicly accessible.

 Preservica sends a POST request to the URL with a challengeCode query parameter.